senzxita/SCA-Tasks/Week2/README.md

 The path above is the path to the interpreter (program) that used to run the rest of the lines in the text file.

 ## Reading /etc/passwd file using a bash script
+split the contents of /etc/passwd file into Username, GID, home directory and shell and pushed changes to github.